July, 2013 | by John Siebenthaler: photos©john siebenthalercontent creation and management

 Lets just say that between the perfectly proportioned drag bars, a less than optimum front end setup, somewhat imaginary shocks and top-heavy tonnage that at times felt like I was dragging the Queen Mary through corners, road course performance comparisons never came up.

 Nights in bars, nights under the stars.
 Torrential tropical summer downpours, and the bitter humid cold of a freezing Florida winter.
-We were for that time a perfect match, from parking across from the Rock Store on Mulholland to parking out back of Robison’s on Speedway Blvd.
+We were for that time a perfect match, from parking across from the Rock Store on Mulholland to parking out back of Robison’s H-D on what’s now called Speedway Boulevard and still there, after getting hijacked by corporate in the early ’90s.

 The feeling of a wide-open throttle powering up the Conejo Grade from Camarillo over to Thousand Oaks, blue flame exhaust from just right jetting recording my progress.
-The same feeling thundering up the approach to the old Sunshine Skyway bridge towering nearly 400 feet over Tampa Bay, backing off just before hitting the open metal grating at the summit and the dizzying effect of looking down at the black water far, far below my feet.
+The same feeling thundering up the approach to the old Sunshine Skyway bridge towering nearly 400 feet over Tampa Bay (before being rammed by a freighter and collapsing into the water in 1980), backing off just before hitting the open metal grating at the summit and the dizzying effect of looking down at the black water far, far below my feet.

 Early morning rides along the citrus scented back roads of central Florida orange groves.
 One memorable night cruising home through ground fog that clung to the land in a layer that ended just above the headlight - sit up, and the view was of a soft luminescent pillow stretched out in front as the low beam was absorbed by the cloud of moisture, the road all but invisible through the mist.